onuricen/timey/README.md

-# This is a productivity app I made while I was learning Android SDK #

-# README #
+# Timey #

-### What is Timey ? ###
+## What is Timey ? ###
-Timey is an app helping you to stay away from your smartphone and stay focused on your work.
+Timey is an Android app helping you to stay away from your smartphone and stay focused on your work.

 # [**Trello Development Board**](https://trello.com/b/lHNVOWHC/timey-development-board) #